stanmaz/BBOalert/README.md

 You will find detailed information later in this text but before you continue to read it it is recommended to get familiar with the basic BBOalert functions by following the [tutorial](Tutorial/GettingStarted.pdf).

-Thru the "Plugin settings..." menu addional self-explanatory utilities can be enabled and configured.
+Through the "Plugin settings..." menu addional self-explanatory utilities can be enabled and configured.
 - <b>BBO event logging</b> : produces a CSV log file containing all relevant events with timing information.
 Can be usefull as evidence of slow play.
 - <b>Modified suit colors</b> : allows customization of suit colors.
 [Standard HTML color names](https://www.w3schools.com/html/html_colors.asp) or rgb(red, green, blue) code may be used.
 Example for red : <b>rgb(255,0,0)</b>